 There are several signs that your dog may be bloated if he is all of a sudden depressed, pacing, or if his stomach seems to be harder than usual.
 Another sign may include your dog trying to vomit with little or no success, this could be potentially fatal and you must take your dog to the vet or emergency veterinarian hospital immediately.

-To make sure your dog will be seen right away you should always have his veterinarian and the local vet’s number on hand so you can call in an emergency to be sure they will see your dog right away.
+To make sure your dog will be seen right away you should always have the local vet’s number on hand so you can call in an emergency to be sure they will see your dog right away.

 To be sure your dog does not get gas or any bloating it is best to feed him a meat based diet.
 In regular dog foods there are many grains and very little meat.
 But a dog needs mostly meats to survive a healthy life.
 Too many grains can cause bloating in your dog and it should be avoided as much as possible.